 Lost Luggage on safari to Africa:

-Should you arrive without your luggage, a detailed report must be filed with your airline company before leaving the airport.
+You Should you arrive without your luggage, a detailed report must be filed with your airline company before leaving the airport.
 If it happens that your bag has been locked, it is important that keys and combinations be left with the airline so they can open and clear it with customs.
-Once luggage has been located, Kilitop and Safaris will work with the airline to help the bag catch up with you while on safari.
+Once luggage s been located, Kilitop and Safaris will work with the airline to help the bag catch up with you while on safari.
 Should there be any costs for forwarding luggage to you , you must meet those costs and recover them from their insurance or airline.

 Game Viewing: If you have visited Tanzania for wildlife viewing (Photographic Safari),the best times to experience superb game viewing are normally in the early morning and late afternoon when the temperatures are cool, as animals tend to hide up during the heat of mid-day but it is also worthy to spend full day out with picnic lunches as you might see great things as well.